Developing Leadership Potential in Girls

 Creating Advocates for Education

 Aspire also offers high school, college and graduate students an introduction to teaching and educational leadership in an innovative feedback-rich environment.
 Early career educators with zero to three years’ experience also have a chance to further hone their skills in a supportive environment where they receive mentorship from veteran educators.
-By serving as mentors to at Aspire, veteran teachers have the opportunity to practice their skills as teacher-leaders, mentors and school administrators.
+By serving as mentors at Aspire, veteran teachers have the opportunity to practice their skills as teacher-leaders, mentors and school administrators.
 This diverse group of teachers work together to implement creative, engaging classes for the students we serve.

 At Aspire, teachers develop an awareness of the components of high quality education, explore the many challenges facing the field of education, and engage in reflective teaching practice.
 The time spent working at Aspire leads them to be effective advocates for education and to consider pursuing teaching as a career.
 Teachers at Aspire are given opportunities to build their teaching skill by serving as the lead teacher in the classroom, developing their own curriculum and practicing important skills such as classroom management, differentiated instruction, culturally competent teaching, and student assessment.
 Aspire teachers represent multiple levels of experience and are constantly given constructive criticism that enriches their craft as educators.